shopware/docs/guides/installation/configuration/README.md

 #### Disable the Available Stock Mirror

-Please not this only applies if you have the `STOCK_HANDLING` feature flag enabled.
+Please note this only applies if you have the `STOCK_HANDLING` feature flag enabled.

-Since version 6.5.4 Shopware ships with an even subscriber to mirror stock updates from the `product.stock` field to the `product.availableStock` field for backwards compatibility purposes.
+Since version 6.5.4 Shopware ships with an event subscriber to mirror stock updates from the `product.stock` field to the `product.availableStock` field for backwards compatibility purposes.
 This means that any writes performed on the `product.stock` field via the [DAL](../../../concepts/framework/data-abstraction-layer) will be mirrored to the `product.availableStock` field.

 If you don't need this behaviour you can disable it by setting `shopware.stock.enable_available_stock_mirror` to `false`: